 The purpose of the club is:

-- To promote safe sea kayaking through education, instruction, and leadership.
+• To promote safe sea kayaking through education, instruction, and leadership.

-- To encourage safe exploration and recreational use of the waters in and around New Jersey
+• To encourage safe exploration and recreational use of the waters in and around New Jersey

-- To promote public goodwill and understanding of sea kayaking and foster its development in
+• To promote public goodwill and understanding of sea kayaking and foster its development in

+recreational purposes.
 Article II.
 Membership

 shall be open to all persons who are interested in sea kayaking, subscribe to these Bylaws, pay the dues

 Article III.
 Board Of Directors

 Section 2.
-Number.
-The Board shall consist of the five club officers.
+The Board shall consist of the three club officers.
 They must be club members at all times.

 Section 3.
 Elections and Terms of Office.
 Club officers shall be elected by the full club membership

 All terms of office shall begin on April 1 following their election.